Presentations and Invited Talks

 “Citizenship Matters: Examining Health Service Use Differences between US and Foreign-Born Latinos” with Margarita Alegria (2nd author), under review.

-"What Healthcare Rform Means for Immigrants: A Comparison of the Massachusetts and Affordable Care Act Health Reform Policies, under review.
+"What Healthcare Rform Means for Immigrants: A Comparison of the Massachusetts and Affordable Care Act Health Reform Policies, Revise and Resubmit.

 "Frozen Out: Unauthorized Immigrants' Access to Care after Health Care and Immigration Reforms" with Helen Marrow (1st author), under review.

 Volunteering at the Brazilian Women's Group in MA